 The level of expectation for all instructional staff is to fall within the Effective range on all elements in the Professional and Ethical Behaviors portion of this evaluation tool.
 Administrators shall begin at this level when scoring, and if the employee meets all of the indicators of Effective, then the administrator shall review the Highly Effective indicators to determine whether the employee meets all of those indicators as well.
 If the employee meets all of those indicators, the administrator shall score the employee at the Highly Effective level for that element.
-If the employee does not meet all of the indicators of the indicators of Effective.
-If the employee does not meet all of the indicators whether the employee should be scored at Developing/Needs Improvement or Unsatisfactory.
+If the employee does not meet all of the indicators of Highly Effective, then the administrator shall score the employee as Effective.
+If the employee does not meet all of the indicators of Effective, then the administrator may determine, based upon the indicators whether the employee should be scored at Developing/Needs Improvement or Unsatisfactory.
 Adequate notification of deficiencies (e.g., Developing/Needs Improvement or Unsatisfactory) shall be provided prior to scoring elements that are evaluative.